 Please arrive 10 minutes early for your appointment to complete an intake form.
 If you arrive more than 5 minutes late, you may have to reschedule.
 You may cancel your appointment by the following methods: call our office (519-661-3559), or through CareerCentral.
 Failure to cancel your appointment may result in limited access to Career Counselling.

 If you are in crisis and need immediate support, please refer to Western's Mental Wellbeing resources.

-The mock interview allows you to simulate an actual interview and receive feedback on your interview skills from a career counsellor in a 1 hour video-captured session.
-Before booking a mock interview, students should access interview preparation resources and InterviewStream.
-Students are limited to one mock interview per term.
+The mock interview is a career counselling appointment that simulates an actual interview and provides in-depth feedback on your interview skills from a career counsellor in a 45-minute video-captured session.
+You are limited to one mock interview per term.

-To be prepared for the mock interview, students must:
+To be prepared for the mock interview, you must: